Last Updated on September 24, 2022

 Therefore, to err on the side of caution, limit your black tea consumption, including Thai milk tea, to no more than one or two cups a day.

 Additionally, Thai tea contains significant amounts of sugar from the sweetened condensed milk.
-Studies show that excessive consumption of sugar during pregnancy can contribute to adverse health effects, including gestational diabetes mellitus (source: Nutrients).
+Numerous studies show that excessive consumption of sugar during pregnancy can contribute to adverse health effects, including gestational diabetes mellitus (source: Nutrients).

 Therefore, Thai milk tea should be consumed in moderation during pregnancy and within the limits of the caffeine intake guidelines from the ACOG.
 Additionally, to lower the sugar consumption swap out the sweetened condensed milk for a substitute including cow’s milk or non-dairy milk.